pentandra/lifepreserver/items/static/blog/anyone-can-research/index.md

 I'm reminded of the [Pixar] movie <cite><a href="http://www.imdb.com/title/tt0382932/" title="Ratatouille on IMDb">Ratatouille</a></cite>.
-As you may know, the whole premise of the movie is Chef Gusteau's belief that *anyone can cook*.
+As you may know, the whole premise of the movie is <span lang="fr">Chef Gusteau</span>'s belief that *anyone can cook*.
 A talented rat named Remy is convinced that even he can be a great chef, so he finds a willing human to partner with---a garbage boy named Linguini---in becoming the cook of their collective dreams.

 <figure id="fig:remy_finds_linguini" class="section" resource="#remy_finds_linguini" typeof="schema:VideoObject">
   <meta property="schema:bitrate" content="512k" />